 What emerges from the ashes?

 Is it moral to have children in these conditions? asks Wallace Wells, who had a daughter during the period he wrote the book.
-How will “widespread alarm shape our ethnical impulses towards each other” and what “new politics will emerge from those impulses” are among the more profound questions being posed by climate change, he muses.
+How will “widespread alarm shape our ethical impulses towards each other” and what “new politics will emerge from those impulses” are among the more profound questions being posed by climate change, he muses.

 But what new kind of politics will evolve after the promise of growth recedes?
 Again, Wallace-Wells is evasive.
 As the need for cooperation becomes more urgent, we are unbuilding alliances, retreating into tribalism and nationalism and away from collective responsibility.

 For Wells, China holds all the cards on climate change.
-How fast China transforms its industry, agriculture and consumer preferences – as well as the shape of its Belt and Road Initiative through which it has positioned itself as a major provider of the infrastructure industry, energy of the development world – will determine the climate shape of the 21st century.
+How fast China transforms its industry, agriculture and consumer preferences – as well as the shape of its Belt and Road Initiative through which it has positioned itself as a major provider of the infrastructure, industry, and energy of the development world – will determine the climate shape of the 21st century.
 As will the course taken by other major economies such as India, Nigeria and South Africa.

 He hopes China’s “quasi authoritarian” model will be more effective than liberal democracies.
 He finds solace in the green rhetoric of Xi Jinping and the positive progress China is making on renewables and imagines that the country will take on something more than narrowly national powers over climate policy, which other countries can fall into line behind.